LuXuryPro/LuXuryPro.github.io/_posts/2017-05-11-Redmi-Note-4-MTK-Bootloader-Unlocking-Linux.md

 - Login to Mi Account (very important step)
 - Finish wizard
-- Go to Setting -> About phone -> Tap on MIUI version for 10 times until message appears
+- Go to Setting -> About phone -> Tap on MIUI version for 10 times until message saying that your are developer now appears
 - Go to Setting -> Additional settings -> Developer options
 - Turn on USB Debuging

 ## Unlocking Bootloader
-- Start Mi Unlock Tool
+- Start Mi Unlock Tool on Windows
-- Login to your account
+- On first screen provide username and password and login to your Xiaomi account
 - Turn off your phone and turn in on in Fastboot mode.
-Hold **Volume (+) and Power** buttons together.
+To do so, hold **Volume (+) and
+    Power** buttons **together**.
 Relase buttons when Fastboot screen appears.
-- Follow steps in Mi Unlock and connect your phone to PC via USB cable when you are asked to do so.
+- Follow steps in Mi Unlock app and connect your phone to PC via USB cable when you are asked to do so.
 - If everything works out well Mi Unlock will stop at 100% and **your bootloader will be unlocked**.